George Floyd’s Alleged Killer, Derek Chauvin, Reportedly On Suicide Watch

 Derek Chauvin, the former Minneapolis Police Department officer accused of killing George Floyd in Minnesota on Monday, is reportedly on suicide watch at Ramsey County Jail in St. Paul.
 The 44-year-old was taken into custody on Friday and formally charged with third-degree murder and second-degree manslaughter for his role in an arrest attempt that ultimately led to Floyd’s death.

-According to TMZ, citing a source at the jail, a camera is focused on Chauvin at all times and officers are performing regular checks of his cell, which could be signs of a suicide watch.
+A source at the jail told TMZ that a camera is focused on Chauvin at all times and officers are performing regular checks of his cell, which could be signs of a suicide watch.

 Chauvin was the key figure in a viral video that documented Floyd’s final moments of life earleir this week.
-As he and three other officers attempted to bring Floyd into custody on suspicion of using a counterfeit bill at a store, the 46-year-old eventually ended up on the ground, whereupon Chauvin kneeled into Floyd’s neck with his knee.
-He continued to do so for nearly nine minutes, despite Floyd’s pleas for air and eventual loss of consciousness, and Floyd was later pronounced dead at a local hospital.
+As he and three other officers attempted to bring Floyd into custody on suspicion of using a counterfeit bill at a store, the 46 year old eventually ended up on the ground, whereupon Chauvin kneeled on Floyd’s neck.
+He continued to do so for nearly nine minutes, despite Floyd’s pleas for air and eventual loss of consciousness.
+Floyd was later pronounced dead at a local hospital.

 In the days that have followed, protests have erupted in Minneapolis where Floyd died and around the country as a national outcry over racial injustice and police brutality has proliferated.